Every time you quote or paraphrase someone else’s work, you must indicate:

 “This is a direct citation” (Chapman, 2019, p.
 126).

-When paraphrasing the idea in your own words, do not use quotation marks and do not include a page number (Jackson, 1999).
+When paraphrasing the idea in your own words, do not use quotation marks; page numbers are not required (Jackson, 1999).

 Another option is to use the author’s name in the sentence, followed directly by the year in parentheses, with the page numbers in parentheses at the end of the sentence.